 Camellia japonica 'Carter's Sunburst Blush'

-New!
-(Fall 2019) This sport of 'Carter's Sunburst Pink' was first observed by Hulyn Smith of Georgia in 1971 and officially introduced in 1977.
+This candy-striped, white margined sport of 'Carter's Sunburst Pink' was first observed by Hulyn Smith of Georgia in 1971 and officially introduced in 1977.

-» Bloom color: Pale pink with deeper pink stripes and white edges
+» Bloom color: Pale pink with medium pink stripes and white border

 » Bloom form: Semi-double to peony

 » Bloom period (NC): Early to late spring (Feb-Apr)